jroth01/JobCoinMixer/README.md

 # Client usage: POST /register

-The body of the POST request to /register must contain the following JSON withdrawalAddresses : an array of withdrawl addresses
+The body of the POST request to /register must contain the following JSON:

-parentAddress: the address of the parent account
+parentAddress - the address of the parent account

+withdrawalAddresses - an array of withdrawl addresses

 Example JSON: